jaydenseric/revertable-globals/readme.md

 _How to `import`._

 > ```js
-> import revertableGlobals from 'revertable-globals';
+> import revertableGlobals from "revertable-globals";
 > ```

 _How to set and revert `fetch` related globals for a test._

 > ```js
-> import fetch, { Request, Response } from 'node-fetch';
+> import fetch, { Request, Response } from "node-fetch";
-> import revertableGlobals from 'revertable-globals';
+> import revertableGlobals from "revertable-globals";
 >
 > const revertGlobals = revertableGlobals({
 >   fetch,